MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request/javascript/index.md

 **Prerequisites**:

-- Ensure you have [added the MobileFirst Platform SDK](../../../adding-the-mfpf-sdk/cordova) to your Cordova application.
+- If you are implementing a Cordova application, ensure you have [added the MobileFirst Platform SDK](../../../adding-the-mfpf-sdk/cordova) to your Cordova application.
+- If you are implementing a Web application, ensure you have [added the MobileFirst Platform SDK](../../../adding-the-mfpf-sdk/web) to your Web application.
 - Learn how to [create adapters](../../../adapters/adapters-overview/).

 ## WLResourceRequest